 After Sally Sheepdog we had a Border Collie cross, Pippa, and then, when I left the family home, I was without a dog for many years although my father had Flat Coated Retrievers and a Black Labrador.

-I’d always been interested in photography, and even considered going to art college to study it when I left school, but at the time a career in banking beckoned eventually leading into IT.
+I’d always been interested in photography, and even considered going to art college when I left school, but at the time a career in banking beckoned eventually leading into IT.
 Photography remained a hobby throughout those years and it wasn’t until I approached a milestone birthday that I started to wonder ‘what if?’.
 The lure of photography and working for myself, plus a desparate desire to escape the exciting (not!) world of IT compliance, won and after some essential photography business training I had the courage to hand in my notice and start my photography business full time at the beginning of August 2007.

 Weddings and portraits followed before I realised, after a handful of dog portaits, that my passion was photographing dogs.
 I quickly dropped weddings and portraits as my dog photography grew in popularity and I started getting recognition and known for being a dog photography specialist, and have been so now since 2013.
 Over that time I’ve photographed several thousand dogs and built up an understanding of how to get the best out of dogs with all kinds of temperaments from shy, timid rescue dogs, through less well behaved family pets, to finely tuned working dogs.